SomeHotel/OC-Lore/1- Party/Maelis Nighthollow.md

 ## Friends
 [[Colt]]: Unknowingly had a crush on him when they knew him.
 When Maelis was 13, he was killed in front of them to show what happens when they act out.

-[[Corelia]]: Had a chance meeting with Maelis in an alleyway due to the both of them being on the run from separate organisations.
+[[1- Party/Corelia]]: Had a chance meeting with Maelis in an alleyway due to the both of them being on the run from separate organisations.
 ## Timeline
 ```aat-vertical
 Maelis timeline